AlexanderColemanIven/EasyGrant/ezgrant/README.md

   - Unless you run the code locally (which you might want to setup)
   - You can and SHOULD delete containers after running the code as you have to build each time you make a change (not needed if using `--rm` flag in your run command)
 - You may need to run `npm i docker` if on Macos

-### Expanding and Collapsing Grant Details

-- **To Expand**: Simply click anywhere within a Grant card to view more detailed information.
-- **To Collapse**: Click again within the expanded Grant card or click outside of it to revert to the summary view.

 ## Pushing Code Changes
 1) `git checkout -b [branch_name]`, the branch_name should be descriptive of the change being made
 2) `git add .`, `git commit -m "[descriptive commit message]`